This blog was originally published in September, 2019.

 For the most part, palpitations caused by non-heart related triggers can be treated with simple home remedies.

 For example, if you only feel your heart race when you’re anxious or stressed, relaxation techniques like meditation and deep breathing could be the key to reducing these palpitations.
+Finding your stress triggers and addressing them can also help you avoid palpitations in the future.

 Hydration and diet play a big role, too.
 Being dehydrated or having low levels of potassium can also trigger heart palpitations.
 If you have low blood sugar, eating too many carbohydrate-rich foods and processed sugars can increase your likelihood of experiencing palpitations.